aleshevdenis/128iid/tasks/connectors/github_dependabot/readme.md

 To run this task you need the following information from Github account:

-1. Github personal access token
+1. Github personal access token.
+If GitHub 2FA is enabled, the access token MUST be configured for SSO.

 Start here to learn how to get personal access token: